danteboe/ExpMantenibilidad2/readme.md

 ## 🎯 Final Notes

 This project is a practical demonstration of scalable service design, deployment automation, and runtime flexibility using Python and cloud-native tools.
 While simple in scope, the architectural decisions reflect principles found in production systems—emphasizing separation of concerns, failure containment, and adaptable infrastructure.

----

-Let me know if you'd like a version in Spanish or one tailored more toward a portfolio website layout.